permikomnaskaltara/List-of-hacking-ctf-s/README.md

 # List of hacking ctf's
-Here's a updated list of new ctf challenges.
+Here's a updated list of new ongoing ctf challenges.
 Feel free for adding some sites with a push request!

 ## Available online